ToastCheng/blog/content/posts/2020-11-24-declaration-merging.md

 }
 ```

+It complaints with `[eval].ts:2:10 - error TS2300: Duplicate identifier 'b'.`.
+Since `A.b` can potentially either be `123` or `456`.

 ### Using declaration merging to achieve named constructor pattern

 Here let's make some use with declaration merging.

 Let's say I have a enum in typescript called `Level` meaning how good you are at coding: